chafey/OpenJPHNG/README.md

 * CMake 3.28 or newer
 * C++ Build Tools (compiler, linker, make)
+* Ninja 1.11.1 or newer

+### Notes

-NOTE: This project depends on [GoolgeTest](https://github.com/google/googletest) for unit testing.
+* This project depends on [GoolgeTest](https://github.com/google/googletest) for unit testing.
 It will automatically be downloaded and compiled if building tests
+* This project depends on [Goolge Benchmark](https://github.com/google/benchmark) for benchmarking.
+It will automatically be downloaded and compiled if OJPH_BUILD_BENCHMARKS is ON

 ## Building